-The Council had a budget of approximately £66m allocated to capital projects in 2023/24, including £41m for projects carried forward from the previous year.
+The Council had a budget of approximately £43m allocated to capital projects in 2024/25, including £31m for projects carried forward from the previous year.
 The capital programme was funded from various sources, including capital receipts, Section 106 monies received from planning agreements and earmarked reserves.

-£18m was allocated to property acquisitions to generate additional income for the Council or to facilitate major development projects.
+£7.6m was allocated to existing land and building works projects to generate additional income, improve operational assets for the Council or to facilitate major development projects.